laminas/laminas-form/doc/book/quick-start.md

     $messages = $form->getMessages();
 }
 ```
+**Note:** When form contains select element with options filled from database,
+for example, make sure the select element contains options **before** validation.
+Otherwise a `NotInArray` error message after validation will be added.
+Another way is to disable an `InArray` validator for the select element
+`$element->setDisableInArrayValidator(true);`.

 You can get the raw data if you want, by accessing the composed input filter.